 The only other two male players to have won the Madrid Open on more than one occasion are Andy Murray and Alexander Zverev who have both won the competition twice.

-Czechia's Petra Kvitova holds the record for most women's singles titles at the Madrid Open, winning the competition three times in 2011, 2015 and 2018.
+Czechia's Petra Kvitova and Belarusian Aryna Sabalenka hold the record for most women's singles titles at the Madrid Open, Kvitova winning the competition three times in 2011, 2015 and 2018, and Sabalenka's victories coming in 2021, 2023 and 2025.

-There are three other players to have won the tournament on more than one occasion - Serena Williams, Simona Halep and Aryna Sabalenka with two each.
+There are two other players to have won the tournament on more than one occasion - Serena Williams and Simona Halep have two each.